angular-gantt/angular-gantt/docs/configuration/api.md

 - **api.directives.on.new(directiveName, directiveScope, element)**

-    A directive has been added to the DOM.
+    A directive instance controller will be created.
 It can be used to register [DOM Event Listener](customize.md#dom-event-listener) (`click`, `dblclick`, ...) on any directive.

+- **api.directives.on.preLink(directiveName, scope, iElement, iAttrs, controller)**

+    A directive instance is in preLink phase.

+- **api.directives.on.postLink(directiveName, scope, iElement, iAttrs, controller)**

+    A directive instance is in postLink phase.

 - **api.directives.on.destroy(directiveName, directiveScope, element)**

-    A directive will be removed from the DOM.
+    A directive instance scope has been destroyed.

 #### tasks